dortania/Wireless-Buyers-Guide/unsupported.md

+## Natively Supported chipsets

+* BCM94360CD
+* BCM94331CD
+* BCM94360CS2
+* BCM94352Z
+* BCM94352Z
+* BCM94350ZAE

+High Sierra:

+* BCM943224
+* AR9285
+* AR9287
+* AR9280
+* AR9380

 # Unsupported Chipsets

 So for some reason people need a list of unsupported wireless cards just to reassure them that their EXACT model doesn't work.
-Well here's that list\(notice how all intel chips are unsupported\):
+Well here's that list of all intel chips cause why not:

 Wireless AX